Azure/oav/README.md

   <recordings>                              given swagger from the .NET session
                                             recordings and saves them in a file. generate-collection                       Generate postman collection file
-                                            from test scenario.
+                                            from API scenario.
   generate-examples [spec-path]             Generate swagger examples from real
                                             payload records.
-  generate-report [raw-report-path]         Generate report from postman report. generate-test-scenario                    Generate swagger examples from real
+  generate-report [raw-report-path]         Generate report from postman report. generate-api-scenario                     Generate swagger examples from real
                                             payload records.
-  generate-static-test-scenario             Generate test-scenario from swagger. generate-uml <spec-path>                  Generates a class diagram of the
+  generate-static-api-scenario              Generate API-scenario from swagger. generate-uml <spec-path>                  Generates a class diagram of the
                                             model definitions in the given
                                             swagger spec.